kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 behaviors for requests leaving the OCG would all seem to create much worse problems than the UX problem of having to duplicate configuration for a Route that applies equally to N/S and E/W traffic.

+### Open Questions

+While this GEP provides a strong foundation for Out-of-Cluster Gateway (OCG) and mesh interoperability, several questions remain open for discussion and potential standardization in future revisions.

+1. How to configure the Gateway's identity certificate and private key?

+This GEP defines how the OCG and the mesh should be configured to trust each other by exchanging CA bundles.
+However, it does not standardize how an administrator configures the specific client certificate and private key that the OCG uses to identify itself to the mesh.

+Currently, this is left as an implementation detail, likely handled via a provider-specific CRD referenced from the GatewayClass or through an out-of-band mechanism.
+The open question is: Should a future version of this GEP standardize this configuration to ensure a consistent user experience?
+This could involve adding a new identityCertificateRef field to the Gateway spec.

+2. Should use cases where mesh workloads disable mTLS be supported?

+This GEP focuses on meshes where mTLS is strictly enforced for communication.
+However, some service meshes support a "DISABLE" mode where mTLS can be disabled for certain workloads.
+This raises the question: How should an OCG behave when a target workload is discovered as "meshed" but does not require or accept an mTLS connection?

+3. What are the graduation requirements for the initial release?

+The original graduation criteria required resolving all four major problems, including the "Protocol Problem."
+Now that the standardization of a custom ALPN protocol has been deferred to a future release (targeting v1.5), the graduation criteria for this GEP should be re-evaluated.

+The open question is: Should the graduation requirements be adjusted to reflect the reduced scope?
+For example, should graduation now require successful interoperability from at least two Gateway and two Mesh implementations using only the standard "bare" mTLS approach, proving the core value of the trust and discovery mechanisms without waiting for the advanced protocol work?

 ### API Details (North/South)